trombettamoacyr/garage-api/README.md

 # garage-api

-This golang REST API was created as a study about Golang syntax, basic concepts and clean architecture.
+This golang REST API was created as a study about Golang concepts and clean architecture.

 The garage-api has a method post that allows user to store a car and its features in two different databases.